soton-ecs-2014-gdp-12/videogular-cuepoints/README.md

 videogular-cuepoints
 ====================

 Videogular Cuepoints is a [Videogular](http://videogular.com/) plugin for displaying 'cuepoints', marks on the scrub bar which can be positioned at a particular time.
-For example, cuepoints could be used to indicate the start of a section in the video, or a time when a pop-up will appear.
+For example, cuepoints could be used to **indicate** the start of a section in the video, or a time when a pop-up will appear.

+**Not to be confused with ["Videogular Cue Points"](http://www.videogular.com/tutorials/videogular-cue-points-synchronize-video-with-twitter/)**, a completely different feature of Videogular implemented long after the release of this plugin.

 Installation
 ------------